Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 1. Appoint specific team members to project roles and delineate the responsibilities of those roles
 1. Assess equity in responsibilities
-    - Including time needed to complete tasks
-    - Number of responsibilities assigned to each team member (not overloading any one team member)
+    - Including time needed to complete tasks and number of responsibilities assigned to each team member (not overloading any one team member)
 1. Assess the skills needed for responsibilities
 1. Assess any training need to fill gaps in knowledge
 1. Estimate costs associated with roles